jiahaoli0465/ProfCelerate-Backend/README.md

 # Chinese Learning Platform Backend

-A Flask-based backend service for the Chinese learning platform, featuring PDF processing, voice recording analysis, and AI-powered grading using DeepSeek's API.
+A Quart-based backend service for the Chinese learning platform, featuring PDF processing with OCR capabilities, and AI-powered grading using DeepSeek and Mistral APIs.

 ## 🚀 Quick Start